Tiagoseraf1m/Tiagoseraf1m/README.md

 🎓 I'm currently studying *Computer Science*
-📚 At the moment, I'm learning the basics of Java and exploring programming logic 🚀 I use GitHub to share my learning journey and projects
+📚 At the moment, I'm learning the basics of Java and exploring programming logic

 ---